 First of all let me say this: You being afraid to move abroad?
 Totally normal!
 Your fear is not an indication that this is a bad idea or that you are not sure!

 Let’s talk about risk, let’s define what risky means to you because risk it’s different and it feels different for every person.

 For example, for me risky is never experienced new sensations, places, feelings, I feel that I am not living, that life is not worth living in this way.

-For my partner Flavius, risk is something more palpable, like loosing the job the income he has now, not having his own home or overall, just making a bad decision.
-So he prefers not to make any decision than a bad one.
+For my partner Flavius, risk is something more palpable, like loosing the job, the income he has now, not having his own home or overall, just making a bad decision.
+He prefers not to make any decision than making a bad one.
 So, I think this is more like you are feeling, right?